kayfgit/fitness_app/README.md

-FITNESS OF THE WEAK APP
+# FITNESS OF THE WEAK APP

 It's an app based on the Solo Leveling system, with nothing of that "Defeat the boss with pushups!" or "Get to 50 winstreak to receive a reward!" stuff that the other similar apps have.
 It should be more personal to you instead of feeling mass produced and bloated.
 It should also have penalties that you actually don't want to receive instead of just being "Oh no, oops, missed a day 🤓".

-Remember, the only thing that is truly yours in this world is your body, so make sure to take care of it.
+### Remember, the only thing that is truly yours in this world is your body, so make sure to take care of it.

-CURRENT TODOS:
+## CURRENT TODOS:

-- Add a way to progress on the current quest exercises, and have a way to complete the exercise so no penalties are applied.
+- Add some test penalties

-- Make the clock tick for each hour of the day, also make the color change from light blue to red as it gets close to the time limit.
+- Make the penalties work when you fail the quest

 - Make it prettier and more accurate to the system of Solo Leveling.